 Perinatal Mental Health Guideline: Summary for psychologists

-It is important that women received psychosocial support and evidence-based treatment or advice about mental health conditions during the perinatal period.
+It is important that women receive psychosocial support and evidence-based treatment or advice about mental health conditions during the perinatal period.

 Providing psychosocial support